 Mitigate Bias in Hiring With a Simple Rubric

-Bias is like dental plaque—barely detectable (at first) and totally unavoidable, but the longer you ignore it, the worse it gets (here’s an appetizing Google image search: “tartar”).
+Bias is like dental plaque—barely detectable at first and totally unavoidable, but the longer you ignore it, the worse it gets.
 Prevention works to a limited extent, but regular maintenance with a variety of tools is the only way to keep it in check.
-Lucky for us, mitigating bias is—dare we say—a little more fun and a lot less gross than flossing.
+Lucky for us, mitigating bias is a lot less gross than flossing.

 One way to lay the groundwork for equitable hiring is by using rubrics as an anchoring mechanism.
 As a hiring manager, your job is to shepherd the process—define the role, get input from your team, and weigh all of the evidence to make a final decision—with the rubric as your trusty sidekick.

 How to create and use a hiring rubric:

 1. Write down 3-5 must-haves and define the bar for them.

 Ask yourself these questions (Already used our Figuring Out the Role Worksheet?
 You’ve done most of this step!):

 - Must-haves: What does this quality look like in practice?

 - Defining the bar: What’s the level of ability that your hire should have when they start?
 On a scale of 1 (Big Red Flag in this area) to 4 (Definitely meets the bar), what would a “4” be?